UniMath/agda-unimath/src/elementary-number-theory/well-ordering-principle-natural-numbers.lagda.md

+---
-# The Well-Ordering Principle of the natural numbers
+title: The Well-Ordering Principle of the natural numbers
+---

 ```agda
 {-# OPTIONS --without-K --exact-split #-}